geoadmin/lib-geopycat/docs/save_and_close.md

 geopycat provides a CLI script to apply the process done while saving metadata.
-It's basically save and close metadata.
+It basically saves and closes metadata.

 ## Running on UNIX system
 ```bash